Lorenzo Gilyard: Early criminal activity

 In 1979, Gilyard was arrested on charges of assaulting a young couple, raping the girl, and threatening to kill her fiancé.
-Despite the fact that the victims identified him as their attacker, Gilyard was acquitted by jury verdict at his September 1980 trial, due to lack of evidence.
+Despite the fact that the victims identified him as their attacker, Gilyard was acquitted by jury verdict at his September 1980 trial due to lack of evidence.
 A few months later, he was arrested for aggravated assault on his third wife, but got away with an administrative fine and a divorce.
 In February 1981, Gilyard attacked his ex-wife on two separate occasions; in the first one, he knocked out her front teeth, and in the second, he stabbed her in the hand with an ice pick.
 He was arrested and charged with third-degree assault, but was let go on a suspended sentence and probation.
-In November 1981, Gilyard was arrested for theft, but was released on $3,500 bail.
+In November 1981, Gilyard was arrested for theft but was released on $3,500 bail.
 That same spring, he received a 4-year prison sentence for violating his probation.
-During his incarceration, his sister, Patricia D. Dixon, a prostitute, was convicted of murdering a client in 1983 and sentenced to 11 years imprisonment, in addition to being implicated in the murder of another prostitute.
+During his incarceration, his sister, Patricia D. Dixon, a prostitute, was convicted of murdering a client in 1983 and sentenced to 11 years imprisonment in addition to being implicated in the murder of another prostitute.

-On January 10, 1983, Gilyard was paroled, but was soon returned to prison, after he was arrested in Wyandotte County, Kansas, for making bomb threats.
-He was released again in late 1985, and in January 1986, he got a job as a garbage man at the Deffenbaugh Disposal Service, where his father worked in the maintenance department.
-On December 23, 1987, Gilyard was arrested and interrogated as a potential suspect in the murder of 36-year-old Sheila Ingold, during which his blood sample was taken, but was released due to lack of evidence.
+On January 10, 1983, Gilyard was paroled, but was soon returned to prison after he was arrested in Wyandotte County, Kansas, for making bomb threats.
+He was released again in late 1985 and in January 1986, he got a job as a garbage man at the Deffenbaugh Disposal Service, where his father worked in the maintenance department.
+On December 23, 1987, Gilyard was arrested and interrogated as a potential suspect in the murder of 36-year-old Sheila Ingold, during which his blood sample was taken, but he was released due to lack of evidence.
 In 1991, Gilyard married for a fourth time, and was promoted to company supervisor, granting him control of several garbage-disposal teams in various parts of Kansas City.
 In July 1996, Gilyard's neighbor went to the police, claiming that she had been sexually harassed by him since September 1995; no charges were brought against him, and the woman moved away soon after.
 Aside from this incident, Gilyard is not known to have committed any crimes after 1993, with his friends and acquaintances speaking of him in a positive manner.